-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Joiner - Dyess is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Joiner - Dyess isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Joiner - Dyess are a mix of both white- and blue-collar jobs.
 Overall, Joiner - Dyess is a town of managers, service providers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Joiner - Dyess who work in management occupations (29.07%), farm management occupations (14.38%), and office and administrative support (9.58%).

 In addition, many people in Joiner - Dyess have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-Joiner - Dyess is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Joiner - Dyess does not have a public transit system used by locals to get to and from work.

 The per capita income in Joiner - Dyess in 2022 was $24,859, which is middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,436 for a family of four.
 However, Joiner - Dyess contains both very wealthy and poor people as well.
 Joiner - Dyess also has one of the higher rates of people living in poverty in the nation, with 35.81% of its population below the federal poverty line.